-During the first week orientation, students would get an inside look at how government works, hearing from Washington policymakers and influencers who play key roles in the American political system.
-Following orientation, the students would visit key institutions across Washington including The Capitol, Federal agencies, and the Supreme Court; area think tanks; associations; and businesses.
+During the first week orientation, participants would get an inside look at how government works, hearing from Washington policymakers and influencers who play key roles in the American political system.
+Following the orientation, the students would visit key institutions across Washington, including the Capitol, Federal agencies, the Supreme Court, think tanks, associations and businesses.
 They would attend congressional and judicial proceedings, briefings on topics of interest, and meet many key participants, policy makers and influencers (including lawmakers, Administration officials, lobbyists, educators, journalists and others).
-On weekends, they would explore the national capital area, including landmarks and historic, educational and cultural events, and interact with other Americans and foreign nationals in a wide range of social settings.
+On weekends, they would explore the city and interact with other Americans and foreign nationals in a wide range of social settings.

 1. Candidate qualifications

 - An undergraduate degree OR enrolled as a full-time undergraduate /or graduate student in good academic standing

 Candidates can access the online application by clicking HERE or by visiting “https://thaiembdc.org/tanipapplication2021/”

 The online application form and other required documents must be submitted by January 18, 2021.

 - Statement of Intent and Impact

 - A copy of parent’s ID, passport or any official document as proof of Thai citizenship